I was given these fabrics for free in exchange for a review. As always all opinions are my own.

 As the season starts to change, I’m looking forward to all the upcoming holiday parties.
 There’s family parties, friends parties, and holiday parties.
+(Learn how to find a sewing group near you!)
 I don’t know about you, but the most important thing for me is feeling comfortable, being able to eat lots, and looking dressy.
 I have found the perfect holiday outfit, and I’m ready for any holiday party.
 I used basic silhouettes and used special fabrics to dress them up.
 I definitely feel like this is an outfit that can be dressed up or dressed down depending on the accessories I choose.

 While I was sewing these pants I was being careful while ironing because velvet can get ruined quickly by a hot iron.
 Except when I ironed the fly I wasn’t careful and melted the fabric just on the fly.
 I was so sad and couldn’t undo it.
 I cut out the melted area which you can see below and cut out a slightly bigger piece to sew in and replace it.
 BUT when I cut out the new piece I forgot to check the nap and the nap was upside down.
 So it was the same fabric but it looked like a different color!
 Cue tears and frustration.
 I finished the pants and went to bed because sleep always helps me think.
 I woke up early when I feel the best and sewed a patch the same size with the nap going the correct way right on top of the fly.
 I cut out the very bottom layer from the inside so it wouldn’t be to thick with that many layers of fabric.
 It looks great now, and I’m glad I fixed it but it’s so frustrating when you make a silly mistake!